 Gordon's slam, 6 RBIs lead Twins to 10-5 win over Red Sox

-MINNEAPOLIS (AP) - Nick Gordon hit his first-ever grand slam and drove in a career-high six runs, Jake Cave and Gary Sánchez also homered, and the Minnesota Twins beat the Boston Red Sox 10-5 on Tuesday night.
+MINNEAPOLIS - Nick Gordon hit his first career grand slam and drove in a career-high six runs, Jake Cave and Gary Sánchez also homered, and the Minnesota Twins beat the Boston Red Sox 10-5 on Tuesday night.

 Gordon lined a two-run double in the first inning and followed with a drive to the upper deck in right field in the fifth to lead Minnesota to its fifth straight win.
 The Twins trail AL Central-leading Cleveland by 1 1/2 games.